-Turks and Caicos profile
+Turks and Caicos profile - Leaders

 Head of state: Queen Elizabeth II, represented by a governor

-Prime Minister: Rufus Ewing
+Premier: Rufus Ewing

-Parliamentary elections that month saw a high turnout of 84% and a narrow win for the Progressive National Party, which took eight seats to the People's Democratic Movement's seven.
+Parliamentary elections that month handed a narrow win for Mr Ewing's Progressive National Party (PNP), which took eight seats to the People's Democratic Movement's (PDM) seven.
 The two parties have alternated in power since 1976.

 The territory is self-governing, with the governor overseeing foreign affairs, defence and offshore finance.
 Power is exercised by an elected legislative council and an appointed executive council.